Before you drop your life savings on the hottest stock your friend told you about, follow these 5 easy steps to become an investor.

 Saving for retirement is usually the number one investing goal for most people, followed by investing for their children’s future, and lastly, if you’re wealthy enough, investing for lifestyle purchases.

 The second step to becoming an investor is opening the correct investment account based on your investment objectives.
-Depending on your goals determines what type of account you should open.
+Your investment goals should determine what type of account is right for your needs.

-I’m a DIY investor myself, but if you are overwhelmed and don’t know where to start, a wealth advisor can guide you through the investing and asset allocation process.
+I’m a DIY investor, but if you are overwhelmed and don’t know where to start, using a robo-advisor or financial advisor could be helpful.

 |Investment Goal||Type of Investment Accounts||Contribution Limits?|